makerdao/dss-deploy-scripts/README.md

 ## Deployment

-Currently, 2 networks are supported:
+Currently, 3 networks are supported:

 * a local testchain (e.g. `dapp testnet`)
 * Kovan
+* Mainnet

 ### Local testchain

 `./deploy-testchain.sh`

-It is possible to pass a unique parameter to define a testing scenario (e.g. `./deploy-testchain.sh crash-bite`)
+It is possible to pass a unique parameter to define a testing scenario via flag `-c` (e.g. `./deploy-testchain.sh -c crash-bite`)

 The following cases are currently available: